scala-steward/csw/docs/src/main/services/messages.md

 :   @@@vars
     ```gradle
     dependencies {
-      compile group: "org.tmt", name: "csw-messages_$scala.binaryVersion$", version: "$version$"
+      compile group: "org.tmt", name: "csw-common_$scala.binaryVersion$", version: "$version$"
     }
     ```
     @@@

-**csw-messages** library provides out of the box support to cater to the diverse communication requirements.
+**csw-common** library provides out of the box support to cater to the diverse communication requirements.
 Consumer of this library will be able to create Commands, Events, States to store ParameterSets.

 @@toc { depth=2 }